npc-devel/rex-player/README.md

     +--- XXX (nsfw)\
   +--- Music\
 </pre>

-Config for this is in the works - for now u can easily rearrage things by editing: src/script/common/rhai -- lines 395 to 426
+Config for this is in the works - for now you can easily rearrage things by editing: src/script/common/rhai -- lines 395 to 426

 You can also configure use of quad-media mode in this section.